Eduardo Blanco Acevedo

 Eduardo Blanco Acevedo (14 March 1884, Montevideo – 7 July 1971) was a Uruguayan political figure and physician.

 Background

 Son of Juan Carlos Blanco Fernández and Luisa Acevedo, his family was full of prominent personalities in the academic and political fields.

 He was a distinguished Uruguayan political figure.
 He was long associated with the Colorado Party (Uruguay) party.
 He was father-in-law to President of Uruguay Gabriel Terra.

 Political roles

 He served in the 1930s as President Gabriel Terra's public health minister.

 He served as a Senator in the 1930s and 1940s.
 He served as the President of the Senate of Uruguay in 1950.

 In the 1950s he served as minister for public instruction.
-From 1952 till 1955 he served at the Consejo Nacional de Gobierno.
+From 1952 till 1955 he served at the National Council of Government (Uruguay).